Decorating with Dark Windows & Doors: Moody Colors are the New Light & Airy

 Black exteriors for a boost in curb appeal

 Choosing black instead of white or wood gives a home’s exterior a punch.

 “I love painted brick and black windows,” said Wadden.
 “People that are tired of Tudor-style brick homes are taking a risk and painting white or really light body colors and then putting in black windows, and it looks awesome.
 It’s almost like a French chateau or plantation-style home from the South.
 And the key to that look is a dark window.”

 Designer Tip: Out-of-the-box black interiors don’t have to be relegated to windows alone.
 Wadden points to a resurgence in popularity for the 18th century Japanese technique of shou sugi ban, which involves firing wood to oxidize it and achieve a deep matte black finish that’s being increasingly used as a visually interesting exterior treatment.

-With doors and hardware, smaller doses make a statement
+With doors and hardware, small touches of black make a statement

 Black doors are another way to try the trend, and black hardware—like Marvin matte black hardware options—can be a powerful way to make a statement in any room.
 “Paired with a diverse array of hues, against a flat backdrop or bold texture, these fixtures always look sharp, fresh and new,” said Christa Pirl in Domino.
 “This finish works with styles as diverse as soft modernism and farmhouse industrial, and everything in between.”

 Designer Tip: Start with small black accents, whether it be door or window hardware, faucets or accent pieces like pottery or vases.
 Work your way up to larger statements like painted black interiors on doors.

 Whether you choose to try black in smaller doses or throughout an entire room, black is back and it doesn’t seem like it’s going anywhere.
 “I think this is going to be defining for 2020 and the next decade,” Wadden said.
 “This is going to be a trend that’s here to stay.”